Wilmington Advance Care Planning Lawyer

 Post-Estate Planning With a Wilmington Estate Planning Lawyer

 Once your advance directive is finished, make sure copies are sent to your healthcare proxy, your healthcare professionals, your hospital, and anyone else you believe should know.
 Additionally, you might want to update your care preferences down the line.
 What if there are advancements in medicine after you make your plan?
 If you have a serious diagnosis, get married, or if your spouse passes away, your plan may need to be changed substantially.
 The estate planning attorneys at Johnson Legal, PLLC understand this.
-Always feel free to schedule a consultation to discuss the pros and cons of altering your plan.
+Always feel to schedule a consultation to discuss the pros and cons of altering your plan.

 Comprehensive Estate Planning Services in Wilmington, NC